Otosclerosis most commonly present with hearing loss. In women, the hearing loss may present or suddenly worsen during pregnancy.

 The placement of prostheses that clip onto the second bone of hearing by activation with heat.
 The placement of this prosthesis, called "SMART" piston, is thought to be safer because the small likelihood of complications in manually clipping the prosthesis onto the 2nd bone is reduced.
 Other techniques developed by Dr. Djalilian have been found to reduce the likelihood of dizziness and high frequency hearing loss after surgery.
 In our surgeries we have found that we never have to cut or stretch the chorda tympani (taste nerve) which can cause problems.
 This nerve is cut routinely by some surgeons to obtain better access to the stapes, leaving a taste change/loss in most of the patients.
 We have not found this to be necessary.
 Medications used and innovative techniques during surgery have been found to for the most part eliminate stretch injury to that nerve.

-To Make an Appointment with our ear expert, Dr. Djalilian, Please Call 714-456-7017 or click here to request an appointment via the web.
+To Make an Appointment with our ear experts, Drs.
+Djalilian or Lin, Please Call 714-456-7017 or click here to request an appointment via the web.